 Our AP Statistics practice test directory has links to all the best free online material that will help you ace your AP Stats exam.
 We have listed each practice exam along with a complete description.
 Whether you are looking for information on AP Statistics free response, notes, practice tests, study guides, or multiple choice questions, our directory has it all.

 1997 Released Exam.
 This test was given in 1997 and has been released for students to review.
-Perfect for test prep.
+If you’re looking for a great AP Statistics practice test, give this one a try.

 Stat Trek Practice Exam.
 A great sample test complete with 40 multiple choice questions.
 Interactive with nice explanations for each question.